Plan a production UCP installationEstimated reading time: 3 minutes

 - node3.company.example.org with SAN ucp.company.org

-Alternatively, you can also install UCP with a single externally-signed certificate for all managers rather than one for each manager node.
-In that case, the certificate files will automatically be copied to any new manager nodes joining the cluster or being promoted into managers.
+You can also install UCP with a single externally-signed certificate for all managers, rather than one for each manager node.
+In this case, the certificate files are copied automatically to any new manager nodes joining the cluster or being promoted to a manager role.